Navyanth03/backend-1-3.2-/README.md

 ## Backend of a basic application

 This applications lets you-
--Signup
+- Signup
--Signin using jwt
+- Signin using jwt
--Providing details of other users
+- Provides details of other users

 Tech Stack used: Nodejs, express, MongoDB, Mongoose, jwt.